eitansuez/spring-petclinic-istio/docs/setup.md

 1. Follow the Istio documentation's instructions to [download Istio](https://istio.io/latest/docs/setup/getting-started/#download).

-1. After you have added the `istioctl` CLI to your PATH, run the following installation command:
+1. After you have added the `istioctl` CLI to your PATH, run the following command to install Istio:

     ```shell
     istioctl install -f manifests/istio-install-manifest.yaml